-There has been a change to the way the national soldes are organized in France.
+There has been a change to the way the national soldes are organised in France.
 Starting in January 2015, each of the two sales periods has been extended to six weeks.
 They used to be five-weeks long in the summer and five in winter, plus two floating weeks that have now been discontinued.

 The dates of the large nationwide sales in France are determined by the central administration.
 There are just two main periods to look out for – winter (soldes d’hiver) in January/February and summer (soldes d’été) in June/July.